d82mc-zz/HotMouse/README.md

-# hotclick
+# hotmouse
-cross platform app for simple click position->hotkey mapping
+.NET app for simple click position->hotkey mapping designed and created by Dakota McCombs